rutvik110/rutvik110/README.md

 ## Hi there 👋, I'm Rutvik Tak

-**I'm a Flutter developer.
+**I'm a 💙Flutter developer.
 I've been working with Flutter since start of 2020.
 The best decision I've ever made.
-Working on building amazing projects with it.
-I'm all about understanding Flutter and trying out different tech stacks with it.**</br>**I love building challenging UIs, animations and implement good coding practices in project.**
+Working on building amazing projects with it.**</br>**I'm all about understanding Flutter and trying out different tech stacks with it.I love building challenging UIs, animations and implement good coding practices in project.**